Sompeta: Demographics

 Sompeta is a Census Town city in district of Srikakulam, Andhra Pradesh.
 The Sompeta Census Town has population of 18,778 of which 8,968 are males while 9,810 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1822 which is 9.70% of total population of Sompeta (CT).
-In Sompeta Census Town, Female Sex Ratio is of 1094 against state average of 993.
-Moreover Child Sex Ratio in Sompeta is around 947 compared to Andhra Pradesh state average of 939.
-Literacy rate of Sompeta city is 76.23% higher than state average of 67.02%.
-In Sompeta, Male literacy is around 84.55% while female literacy rate is 68.75%.
+The population of children aged 0-6 is 1822 which is 9.70% of total population of Sompeta (CT).
+In Sompeta Census Town, the female sex ratio is 1094 against state average of 993.
+Moreover the child sex ratio in Sompeta is around 947 compared to Andhra Pradesh state average of 939.
+The literacy rate of Sompeta city is 76.23% higher than the state average of 67.02%.
+In Sompeta, male literacy is around 84.55% while the female literacy rate is 68.75%.

 Sompeta Census Town has total administration over 4,605 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.